 What is Blooom?

-Blooom is a robo advisor that focuses on one section of the investment marketplace: retirement.
+Blooom is a robo advisor focusing on one investment marketplace section: retirement.
 The services that are offered are often overlooked by other investment management platforms and robo advisor services.

 Blooom can manage your employer-sponsored retirement plan, 401k, 403 b, 457, a thrift savings plan, 401 a, traditional IRA, and Roth IRA.

-Investment management is essential in today’s world, and saving for retirement is a must.
+Investment management is essential in today’s world, and retirement savings is a must.
 Blooom offers free account analysis, account rebalancing, investment advice, and no account minimum to get started.

 Blooom Review: How Does Blooom Work?